Weight loss drug Saxenda was approved in December, the latest in the pack of obesity treatments

 Patients who do qualify for the drugs are often disappointed by even relatively successful results, said Dr. Elias S. Siraj, professor of medicine and director of the diabetes program at Temple University School of Medicine.
 While dropping even a little bit of weight can have large impacts on health, it won’t necessarily mean a trimmer figure.

 “Some people are more worried about the cosmetics of being obese and they may not be as happy as one could be,” Siraj said.

 Experts consider Qsymia, an oral medication, to be one of the most effective drugs, but it’s only associated with between 5% and 10% weight loss among most patients.
 The newest contender, Saxenda, seems to have similar benefits.

-found that 33% of participants taking the injectable medication lost more than 10% of their body weight and 63% lost at least 5%.
+A recent study found that 33% of participants taking the injectable medication lost more than 10% of their body weight and 63% lost at least 5%.

 Among the control group, which only received advice about diet and exercise, 11% of participants lost more than 10% of their body weight, and 27% of participants lost at least 5%.